 In practice, then, the LSDV and within estimators are exactly the same thing, so they have the same interpretation.
-For example, if you regress \tilde{y} on \tilde{x} in Table 7.2, the OLS coefficient you get is -0.62, exactly equal to the one we found for model (7.4).
-You may use either term for them, or even a third alternative, possibly even more popular: the fixed-effects estimator, or FE for short, which I'll indicate by $\hat{\beta}{FE}$.
+For example, if you regress \widetilde{y} on \widetilde{x} in Table 7.2, the OLS coefficient you get is -0.62, exactly equal to the one we found for model (7.4) (note that the dashed line in Figure 7.2 has exactly the same slope as the ones in Figure 7.3).
+You may use either term for them, or even a third alternative, possibly even more popular: the fixed-effects estimator, or FE estimator for short, which I'll indicate by $\hat{\beta}{FE}$.